commtech/wfscc/README.md

 ## Quick Start Guide
-For this example I will be using Windows.
-You can also use Linux.

 First, change to the wfscc directory and start the utility.

 ```
 # cd wfscc\
-# wfscc.exe 0 1
+# python wfscc.py 0 1
 Press Ctrl+C to exit
 ```

 You have now set up the utility that takes data it receives on port's 0 and 1 and 'pipe' that data over to Wireshark.
+Do not exit the terminal or press Ctrl+C until you're done collecting data.

 We are now going to set up Wireshark to grab data on those 'pipes'.

+#####Windows
 ```
 1. Open Wireshark
 2. Select 'Capture Options'